As you may be aware, our planet’s oceans have a serious plastic problem.

 Beyond the impact on individual animals, plastic waste in the ocean can also disrupt entire ecosystems.
 The chemicals used in plastics can leach into the water, affecting the growth and reproduction of marine organisms.
 Floating plastic debris can also act as rafts, transporting invasive species to new areas and disturbing the balance of local ecosystems.

 Simply speaking, the scale of the problem is immense.
 In the Pacific Ocean, for example, there is a floating mass of plastic debris known as the Great Pacific Garbage Patch.
 This patch of trash, estimated to be twice the size of Texas, is believed to contain 1.8 trillion pieces of plastic.
 The problem is not confined to one part of the world, however, and plastic pollution is a global issue that requires urgent action.

-Plastic Oceans is a charity which seeks to solve the plastic waste problem by educating the public on the dangers of plastic pollution.
-They believe that changing the way people think about plastic is the only way to fully eradicate this problem.
+Plastic Oceans is a non-profit organization dedicated to educating the public about the risks of plastic pollution.
+They feel that changing people’s attitudes around plastic is the only way to completely eliminate the problem.

 Some of the projects used to accomplish this goal include:

 A Plastic Ocean Film

 This charity produced a film called A Plastic Ocean, which has had a tremendous impact in educating people from all over the globe on the dangers of plastic waste.

 Accomplishments of this film include: